smpetrie/curated/ai_impact_on_society.md

 AI impacts:

-### Which AI is which?

-It is important to distinguish between different types of AI...

-- Narrow AI (e.g. AlphaFold)
+### Impacts of Narrow vs. General AI

-- General AI (e.g. AI ChatBots like ChatGPT)
+See [here](ai_explainer/#narrow-vs-general-ai) for an explanaition of the difference between Narrow AI and General AI.

 ---